JNRowe/hubugs/doc/index.rst

 :mod:`gh_bugs` is a very simple client for working with `GitHub's issue tracker`_ from the command line.

-It is written in Python_, and requires v2.6 or later.  :mod:`versionah` is released under the `GPL v3`_
+It is written in Python_, and requires v2.6 or later.  :mod:`gh_bugs` is released under the `GPL v3`_

 Contents: